davidmichaelhogan/apollo_meteor/README.md

 http://launchapollo.com

 Big things to finish up:
- - SETUP LOGIN PAGE
- - GET THIS SHIT ONLINE
- - GET STRIPE & PAYMENTS WORKING
  - SETUP SIGN UP PAGE
  - MAKE ANALYTICS DATA REAL
- - Cookies to show to user once between pages

 Little things todo:
- - Try new font for Headline
+ - Try new font for Headline / title
+ - Add reset click & impression data to "edit ad"
  - Text display for cost
- - Change Method to take current Advertiser ID - change ads category to use USER ID instead of advertiser id
  - Add button to last page of Stepper to return to ad table
  - Add category settings to ad stepper & ad editor
  - MAILCHIMP API to like email
  - Add "Enter" function to add stepper & editor in subline
- - Change to update balance only after card is accepted (on server)
- - Add reset click & impression data to "edit ad"
- - refactor server publishings to use "is user signed in"
- - finish front end of analytics page
  - for some reason the csv button on analytics page is the wrong color
  - fix ads table to pull click & impression data from Events collection & remove click & impression counters from ads collection